 Investing in a good greenhouse heater is essential in ensuring that your vegetables or flowering plants are protected from frost during winter.
 It can help you optimize greenhouse gardening.

 Greenhouse heater and temperature control systems can also boost the air circulation inside the structure in summer.

-You can have the best greenhouse lights for plant growth, but depending on your climate and what you want to grow, you may still need a greenhouse heater.
-Greenhouse heaters are a must if you live in a climate with cold seasons.
+You can have the best greenhouse lights for plant growth, but depending on your climate and what you want to grow, you may still need a heater for a greenhouse.
+It is a must if you live in a climate with cold seasons.